COROS vs. Garmin: I Wore Both for 3 Years

 Buy from Garmin or Amazon

-- Does everything the 255 does, but also has a solar version, tracks golfing, has mapping, and is larger
+- Does everything the 265 does, but also tracks golfing + a wider range of outdoor activities, includes altitude acclimation, has mapping, and is larger

 You can also check out these other retailers for deals:

-Feel free to leave any questions in the comments, and happy running!
+Feel free to leave any questions in the comments, or let us know what you picked and why.
+Happy running!

 That’s a great review and I am so glad that I found your blog.
 I really liked your review style where you laid out the pros and cons so clearly.